 The organ, a wood and chrome construction standing from the floor to ceiling, was inscribed with the Latin phrase, ‘Omnis spiritus laudet dominum alleluia’.
 This translates into ‘Every breath, praise the lord, alleluia’.
 Atop the organ sits three golden angels.
 Two calmly lounge and gesture to the angel above them, who holds a trumpet up to the sky.

-After wandering up and down the cathedral, we headed off deeper into the city center.
+After wandering up and down the cathedral, we headed off deeper into the city centre.
 Passing by the orange and blue Travelling Man, we both immediately did a double take and walked back to admire the window display.
 Bright balloons and unique cover art beckoned to us.
 We would’ve been fools to ignore it.
 Holding a wide selection of graphic novels, the store is a treasure trove.
 Mangas line entire shelves, both revolving and wooden.
 Marvel and DC is a staple must.
 Board games and DnD texts rest at the back.
-At the far left side, independent graphic novels are organized by category and author name.
+At the far left side, independent graphic novels are organised by category and author name.
 Opposite this, a small collection of indie zines created by local artists sits proudly.
 After purchasing a copy of ‘Beauty’ by Jeremy Haun, we popped into Mark Toney.

 A café, restaurant, and ice cream parlour all in one, Toney’s was established in 1892.
 The interior, wooden furniture and soft lighting, gives its customers a warm, nostalgic feeling.
 The waitresses are kind and patient.
 This was a godsend, as I took forever to choose an ice cream flavour.
 Settling on cherry sorbet, the treat was unbelievably light and flavourful.
 We spent the rest of our day in here, marvelling at how it slowly filled up with people who were clearly regulars, exchanging witty repartee with the staff.
 Saying our thanks to the waitresses, we left, discussing how enjoyable it would be to be greeted like a friend at your favourite hangout spot.